jacksi-cs/Valor-Aim/README.md

 # Valorant-Bot
-Python trigger bot for valorant using MSS and PIL for screen capture, OpenCV for color detection, and pyautogui for mouse emulation.
+Python trigger bot for Valorant using MSS and PIL for screen capture, OpenCV for color detection, and pyautogui for mouse emulation.